ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 operating system, or the establishment attempt has timed out for any other reason).

 Connection establishment
-and transmission of the first message can be combine in a single action {{initiate-and-send}}.
+and transmission of the first message can be combined in a single action {{initiate-and-send}}.

 ## Passive Open: Listen {#listen}